 - 2. Support and enhance more pedestrian-oriented streetscapes in the Town, particularly on Edward Street and in the Downtown Core, with consideration for accessible sidewalks, building designs that provide shelter, pedestrian-scaled lighting, street furniture, bicycle racks, and landscaping. - 3.
 Review and evaluate existing street standards to determine if more pedestrian-oriented standards are appropriate, with consideration for traffic safety. - 4.
-Encourage safe and efficient pedestrian access to parks and recreation facilities, open space, and the waterfront. - 5.
+Encourage safe and efficient pedestrian access to a full range of land uses including parks and recreation facilities, open space, and the waterfront. - 5.
 Consider pedestrian orientation and amenities in the review of all development applications.